 - Although not explicitly stated to be gay, Eli Wilkerson from State of Decay is one half of an implied male-on-male couple.
 After your first encounter with him he catches the Black Fever out of nowhere and dies.

 - The first named casualty in the hero side of Wolfenstein II: The New Colossus is Caroline Becker, stated in-universe to be a lesbian.
+This one also doubles as a case of Sudden Sequel Death Syndrome.

 - Aqua Teen Hunger Force: Shake's short-lived roommate Dirtfoot gets quickly literally buried.